Mohammed-Almuziny/w09d05/README.md

 ## Description

-**_TodosSite_** is a website allow registered user to create their own todo list, also allow the user to change the task or delete it.
+**_socialSite_** is a website allow registered user to create their own todo list, also allow the user to change the task or delete it.

 ## User Stories